olefriis/simplepvr/README.md

 After running this, a new recording should be present in "recordings/test/(sequence number)/stream.ts", with 5 seconds of recording from the channel specified in the test (you need to alter the test file to your available channels).

+Run the JavaScript tests by first calling

+        test/scripts/test-server.sh

+then opening a browser on the shown URL.
+Capture the browser in strict mode.
+After this, you can run

+        test/scripts/test.sh

+any number of times.
+However, the test-server needs to be restarted from time to time.